When the people we love leave our lives, it

 Today, there are so many beautiful designs to choose from when picking a memorial tattoo that it can be hard to select the right one.
 The important thing is that it reflects both your feelings and the spirit of the person being immortalized.
 It's also essential to avoid getting any tattoo when you're feeling emotional or impulsive.
 A survey from Advanced Dermatology revealed that of the people who regret getting one or more of their tats, only

 11 percent regretted getting a tattoo memorializing a person or event.
-But if you're sure you want to remember your loved one for life, here are just some of the designs out there you could use.
-Heart Andreas Rentz/Getty Images Entertainment/Getty Images
+But if you're sure you want to go ahead with it, here are just some of the designs out there you could use.
+1 Heart Andreas Rentz/Getty Images Entertainment/Getty Images

 The obvious choice, yes, but sometimes the best one.

 Lady Gaga chose a small heart tattoo (take a close look at her upper shoulder) to honor her father after he underwent successful heart surgery, reported Billboard.
 Her father is still alive and well, but that didn't stop her from getting a piece of ink in honor of him.
-Birth And Death Dates
+2 Birth and death dates

 Inking the days your loved one entered and left this earth tells the world how long you've been missing them.
-Some people choose to use Roman numerals instead of the traditional ones.
+Some people choose to use Roman numerals instead of numbers, but you can always include traditional dates instead.

 Hummingbirds are as beautiful and fragile as life itself.
 Using them in a tat captures that message, as well as your loved one's spirit.

 Zelda Williams chose this symbol for her dad, Robin Williams, according to People, whose life and wit were brilliant and fleeting.
-Angel Or Angel Wings
+4 Angel or angel wings

 Many people are comforted by the belief that their loved one is watching over them in the afterlife.
 If you're among them, an angel-inspired design — either a full figure or just the wings — is a fine choice.

-Their Favorite Flower Chris Graythen/Getty Images Sport/Getty Images
+5 Their favorite flower Chris Graythen/Getty Images Sport/Getty Images

 If your grandmother loved roses, or your godmother always kept sunflowers in a vase, getting ink of their favorite blossom is a nice remembrance.
 Or you could choose a forget-me-not, which brings home the idea, too.